-All second-degree assault arrests in Weston are felonies with very serious penalties.
-If you have been charged with assault second or third degree, contact a top Weston aggravated assault lawyer today.
+All second-degree assault arrests are felonies with very serious penalties.
+If you have been charged with one of these serious offenses, contact a top Weston aggravated assault lawyer today.

-Under Connecticut’s second-degree assault statute C.G.S. § 53a-60, assault charges can apply when an individual:
+Under Connecticut’s second-degree assault statute C.G.S. § 53a-60, these aggravated assault charges can apply when an individual:

 - Intentionally causes serious physical injury to another

 - Causes any injury to another intentionally with the use of a deadly weapon other than a gun

 - Causes serious injury to another recklessly with the use of a deadly weapon